HOME

 Drop 6-12 whole chili peppers (siling labuyo) in a liter of lambanog.

 After 4-6 weeks (or sooner), test and dilute with regular lambanog to your degree of fiery preference.
-A usual proportion is 1:8 to 1:10.
+An acceptable proportion is one measure of chili'ed lambanog to 8 measures of regular lambanog.

-Undiluted, you'll be drinking something that qualifies as Bicol Express.
+Undiluted, you'll be drinking something that qualifies as verifiable Bicol Express.

 Other Uses